-(2) A motion for reconsideration must be served on all parties and the original and five copies filed with the Registrar within 30 days after the judgment on the application for leave to appeal.
+(2) A motion for reconsideration must be served on all parties and the original and two copies of the printed version of the motion filed with the Registrar within 30 days after the judgment on the application for leave to appeal.

-(3) The motion for reconsideration shall be bound and consist of the following, in the following order:
+(3) The motion for reconsideration must be bound and consist of the following, in the following order:

 (a) a notice of motion for reconsideration in Form 47, with any modifications that the circumstances may require;

 (b) an affidavit setting out the exceedingly rare circumstances in the case that warrant consideration by the Court and an explanation of why the issue was not previously raised;